 Within the EU there is a legal standard for the thermal efficiency of sleeping bags to ensure all manufacturers adhere to a common standard.
 In the US there is no legal regulation, but many manufacturers and suppliers, including REI, have started using the European EN13537 temperature rating guide.
 However, this is still a little opaque, as tests assume the person is sleeping on a mat and wearing full length underwear.
 It is also worth noting, as any married person will know, that women sleep with a slightly colder body temperature than men – and almost all bags are tested to suit men.

-This problem with rating, I believe, is only an issue if you are sleeping outside in freezing weather.
+This problem with the rating, I believe, is only an issue if you are sleeping outside in freezing weather.
 Most sleeping bags fall into the following categories: summer, two season, and winter.
 Use your time of year on the Camino as the guide, bear in mind you will likely never sleep outside – though in the winter you may be sleeping in an unheated hostel.

 Liner Instead of a Sleeping Bag